fern-api/fern/docs/README.md

 ## How is this different than OpenAPI?

-Fern is optimized for [kick-ass codegen](comparison.md#_1-how-is-fern-different-than-openapi-fka-swagger).
+Fern is optimized for [high-quality codegen](comparison.md#_1-how-is-fern-different-than-openapi-fka-swagger).